pytest-dev/pyfakefs/master/_sources/usage.rst.txt

 root partition; if you add a path as parameter, the size will be related to the mount point (see above) the path is related to.

-By default, the size of the fake file system is considered infinite.
+By default, the size of the fake file system is set to 1 TB (which for most tests can be considered as infinite).
 As soon as you set a size, all files will occupy the space according to their size, and you may fail to create new files if the fake file system is full.

 .. code:: python